nizardrou/De-novo-transcriptome-assembly-workshop/README.md

 And with that we are done with Trinotate, so let's take a few moments and examine the contents of the report (you can open it in EXCEL).

+## Expression Quantification
+So far, we have assembled our transcriptome, assessed the quality of our assembly, and annotated our assembly.
+The last step of this analysis involves us quantifying the expression values and comparing our conditions and replicates.
+This is similar to what we do with a "traditional" RNAseq analysis, and from this point on, you can certainly move ahead with your own prefered RNAseq methodolgy, however, since Trinity/Trinotate provide helper scripts to automate this and work intuitively with the outputs that we have generated so far, we will stick with that.